John Mahon (actor): Acting career

 After graduating from college, Mahon moved to New York City, where he worked as the supervisor of two paper mills.
 After two years, he decided to try acting as a profession, appearing in off-Broadway productions while working as a taxi driver and waiter.
 In 1971, Mahon was nominated for a New York Drama Critics Award in the category Best Actor, for his performance in the play Nobody Hears a Broken Drum.
 He continued to appear on stage through the 1970s, also directing plays.

 Mahon guest-starred in television programs including Frasier, Cagney & Lacey, Studio 60 on the Sunset Strip (7 episodes), Just Shoot Me!, Jake and the Fatman, Steambath, Knots Landing, Generations, The X-Files, Hill Street Blues, St. Elsewhere, Scarecrow and Mrs. King, Diagnosis: Murder, Hunter and The Rockford Files.
 In 1973 Mahon appeared in a small role in the film The Exorcist.
 Other film appearances included The People Under the Stairs, One False Move, Bad Influence, L.A.
 Confidential, The Couch Trip, Armageddon, Austin Powers: The Spy Who Shagged Me and Zodiac.
 In 1995, Mahon played the role of the chairman of the Joint Chiefs of Staff in the film The American President.

 In 2014, Mahon wrote a memoir titled A Life of Make Believe: From Paralysis to Hollywood.

-Personal life
+Personal life and death

 Mahon had two children.
 He died in May 2020 of natural causes at his home in Los Angeles, California, at the age of 82.